Mad Square: Plot

 Maxx points out the gun at Anthony but he says that he didn't clear his engineering exams.
 DD asks who is from CBI and realizes that it's Ashok.
 Ashok passed IPS and becomes an undercover officer.
 He overpowers all of Maxx's men and gets Maxx and Subhalekha arrested.
 Maxx's brother-in-law is furious at Laddu for being responsible for Maxx's arrest and attacks Laddu's house.
-Thats the reason why Laddu is in Jail under the Witness Protection Program.
+That's the reason why Laddu is in Jail under the Witness Protection Program.

 Laddu calls Ashok and asks him to consider bringing him out of jail.
 But Ashok tells him that he already caught those 3 people who were responsible for attack at Laddu's house and that he forgot to get Laddu out of jail.

 Production

 The film began production in April 2024.

 Soundtrack

 The soundtrack is composed by Bheems Ceciroleo.